joescii/rapture-json/README.md

 ## Converting JSON

-Depending on how a JSON value is created, the same Scala type is used, regardless of the JSON backend that was used to create it.
+All JSON is represented by the same Scala type, `Json`, regardless of what type of value it contains, and which backend was used to create it.

+FIXME: Complete this

 ## Outputting JSON